Nisekoi: Characters

 Ruri is Kosaki's best friend.
-She often speaks what is on her mind, and actively pushes Kosaki to get closer to Raku, setting up many scenarios to help her.
-She regularly beats up Shu for his perverted comments, although sometimes she respects what he has to say.
-In later chapters, she realizes she has fallen in love with Shu as she is drawn to his inner struggle.
-She eventually confesses to him and states that she will wait for Shu to let go of his feelings for his first love Kyoko.
-In the final chapter, she is working as a translator and lives with Shu.
+She often speaks what is on her mind and pushes Kosaki to get closer to Raku, setting up many scenarios to help her.
+She regularly punches Shu Maiko for his perverted opinions, but sometimes respects what he has to say.
+In later chapters, Ruri realizes she has fallen in love with Shu as she is drawn to his inner struggle.
+Ruri eventually confesses to him and states that she will wait for Shu to let go of his feelings for his first love Kyoko.
+In the final chapter, Ruri is working as a translator and lives with Shu.